ngs-doo/dsl-json/README.md

   * with lookups from `META-INF/services` through `ServiceLoader` during `DslJson` initialization
   * by probing for name conventions: `package._NAME_DslJsonConverter` when required

-### Java8 annotation processor
+### Annotation processor

-The recommended way to use library is via Java8 annotation processor.
-Alternative, DSL processor is rather specialized way and is not suited for average Java developer.
-Java8 processor provides most features and flexibility, due to integration with runtime analysis and combining of various generic analysis.
+Annotation processor provides most features and flexibility, due to integration with runtime analysis and combining of various generic analysis.
 Bean properties, public fields, classes without empty constructor, factories and builder patterns are supported.
 Package private classes and factory methods can be used.
 Array format can be used for efficient payload transfer.

-To use Java8 annotation processor its sufficient to just reference Java8 version of the library:
+To use annotation processor it is sufficient to just reference the library:

     <dependency>
       <groupId>com.dslplatform</groupId>
-      <artifactId>dsl-json-java8</artifactId>
-      <version>1.10.0</version>
+      <artifactId>dsl-json</artifactId>
+      <version>2.0.0</version>
     </dependency>

 For use in Android, Gradle can be configured with: